Volunteer management: Practice

-Organisational Heritage
+Organisational heritage

 Aiding volunteer management, managers have been encouraged to harness the inherent strengths of their organisation.
 Using an organisation's brand heritage represents one such approach.
 Brand heritage can enhance the engagement and subsequent satisfaction volunteers have with the way in which they are managed.
 Consequently, managers are called upon to first protect their volunteer organisation's brand heritage, and to utilize it as a volunteer management tool.

 Systems

 Several experts have various stages and models for a volunteer management system but they tend to have several common features.
 Volunteer management usually involves planning for the role that volunteers would fill, recruiting and screening the volunteers as well as supervising and motivating the volunteers under their charge.
 Many volunteer management practices resemble human resource management practices, with some nonprofits and NGOs including volunteer management under the human resources department.

-However, in research conducted at the University of Newcastle, Australia in 2015 which interviewed volunteer managers about their roles identified that there are significant differences between volunteer management and human resource management suggesting this profession requires a different skills set.
+However, research conducted at the University of Newcastle, Australia in 2015, which interviewed volunteer managers about their roles, identified that there are significant differences between volunteer management and human resource management suggesting this profession requires a different skills set.